Collaborative Design: Sprinting Ahead

 Some lessons learned from using sprints at Interstates include:

 - Preparations for the sprint are critical.
-The team must know why they are doing the work, what their definition of “done” is, and have all the information required to complete the work.
+The team must know why they are doing the work, what their definition of “done” is, and obtain all the information required to complete the work.

 - Start the sprint each day by clearly articulating the overall goal.